gbdev/pandocs/src/Four_Player_Adapter.md

 - Delay between packets: 12.29 milliseconds
 - Total packet and delay time: 17 milliseconds

-This means one ping packet with 4 bytes and it's subsequent delay takes a little more time than a single Game Boy video frame.
+This means one ping packet with 4 bytes and its subsequent delay takes a little more time than a single Game Boy video frame.

 ### Ping Packet Fields